CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: EXPERIMENTS AND RESULTS

 \subsubsection{Comparative Results}

 On the AI-TOD benchmark, the comparative results are summarized in Table~\ref{tab:aitod}.
 CollabOD achieves 45.4 AP$_{50}$ and 20.0 AP$_{50:95}$, obtaining the best performance among all YOLO-series models on both metrics.
-Compared with the strongest baseline, it improves AP$_{50}$ by 0.7 points over YOLOv12-M-P2 and exceeds the second-best AP$_{50:95}$ value of 19.5 achieved by YOLO11-M-P2 by 0.5 points.
+Compared with the strongest baseline, it improves AP$_{50}$ by 0.7 points over YOLOv12-M-P2 and is 0.5 points above the second-best AP$_{50:95}$ value of 19.5 achieved by YOLO11-M-P2.

-In terms of efficiency, although CollabOD introduces slightly more parameters at 29.9M, it achieves the lowest computational cost of 65.5 GFLOPs and the highest inference speed of 137 FPS, demonstrating a superior accuracy–efficiency trade-off.
+In terms of efficiency, although CollabOD introduces slightly more parameters at 29.9M, it achieves the lowest computational cost of 65.5 GFLOPs and the highest inference speed of 137 FPS among the evaluated YOLO-series models, demonstrating a favorable accuracy--efficiency trade-off.

 These results indicate that the proposed collaborative detection framework effectively enhances small-object detection performance on AI-TOD while maintaining competitive real-time capability.